 Current Washington DC Medical Marijuana Laws

 While cannabis is legal in Washington DC, there remained a large number of arrests after Initiative 71 had been passed.
-Many of these arrests are due to public consumption charges – we remind patients that it is not recommended to consume cannabis in public spaces
+Many of these arrests are due to public consumption charges – we remind patients that it is not recommended to consume cannabis in public spaces.
+Initiative 71 was then overturned by Congress.

 To find out more about getting a Medical Marijuana Card in Washington DC, get in touch with the expert team at Leafwell today or use any of these verified resources below: